 Box Sync may not be as reliable with shared files that sync to multiple computers.

 When adding GB of data to a synced folder, keep in mind that some computers, like laptops, may not have the disk space to hold the data.
 Also, syncing may take longer than you expect.
 Consider dividing the data into subfolders and enable syncing only for certain ones.

-Box collaboration folders, you do not own, are displayed in the root directory of your Box account.
+Box collaboration folders that you do not own are displayed in the root directory of your Box account.
 This is the top level of the Box Sync desktop folder.
 Avoid moving these shared folders to other locations.